bmcmahen/react-page-controller/Readme.md

 ## Install

-Install `react-gesture-view` and its peer dependency `react-gesture-responder` using yarn or npm.
+Install `react-page-controller` and its peer dependency `react-gesture-responder` using yarn or npm.

 ```
-yarn add react-gesture-view react-gesture-responder
+yarn add react-page-controller react-gesture-responder
 ```

 ## Basic usage